 Why do I need a cap table?

-How do I make a cap table?
+How do I create a cap table?

 There are multiple ways to create and manage a cap table.
 The best option for you depends on your company’s stage and ownership structure.